UoS-SNe/pycoco/README.md

 CoCo was originally started by Natasha Karpenka, and is currently being updated and maintained by S. Prajs (https://github.com/SzymonPrajs).

-A paper, Karpenka et. al. 2017, is currently in prep.
+A paper, Firth et. al. 2017, is currently in prep.
+___